-If that fails to perform or acts adversely, or appears to be exceptionally complex, simply leave your PC or laptop on, then have a remote access programming like TeamViewer installed in the computer.
-Simply type gateway/router IP in the address bar and you’re into the console of the router.
+If that fails to perform or acts adversely, or appears to be exceptionally complex, then leave your PC or laptop on, then have a remote access programming like TeamViewer installed in the computer.
+Merely type gateway/router IP in the address bar, and you’re into the console of the router.

-In this article, you will get to know how to remotely turn off wifi router in just four easy steps.
+In this article, you will get to know how to turn off the wifi router in just four easy steps remotely.

-These steps are quite easy but technical.
+These steps are quite comfortable but technical.
 It’s okay if you’re unable to perform the same on your own.
-Contact us for tech assistance.

 Open your computer and sign in to the local network where the access point is – a computer in a similar home or office.
 Sign in to the access point as an administrator.

 The particular method relies upon the make and model of the access point.
-For instance, for a Linksys WRT54GS, launch a program on the computer connected to access point, and navigate to web address “192.168.1.1.”
-Enter “admin” as the client name, and enter the administrator’s password, and click “OK”.
+For instance, for a Linksys WRT54GS, launch a program on the computer connected to the access point, and navigate to web address “192.168.1.1.”
+Enter “admin” as the client name, and enter the administrator’s password, and click “OK.”